IEntin/ClientServer/README.md

 Change settings for FIFO directories and file names on server and clients in ProgramOptions.json:

 server:\
-  "FifoDirectoryName" : <created directory name, anywhere with appropriate permissions>,\
+  "FifoDirectoryName" : <directory anywhere with appropriate permissions>,\
-  "ReceiveIds" : "Receive1 Receive2 Receive3 Receive4 Receive5",\
-  "SendIds" : "Send1 Send2 Send3 Send4 Send5"
+  "FifoBaseNames" : "Client1 Client2 Client3 Client4 Client5"

 client #1:\
   "FifoDirectoryName" : <the same as for the server>,\
-  "SendId" : "Receive1",\
-  "ReceiveId" : "Send1",
+  "FifoBaseName" : "Client1",\
+  ........

 Names of pipes should match on server and clients.
-ProgramOptions.json contains\
+ProgramOptions.json contains the\
-lists for 5 clients, but this number can be increased, only performance can put the\
+list for 5 clients, but this number can be increased, only performance can put the\
 limit.
 The server was tested with 5 clients.

 FIFO files are created on server startup and removed on server shutdown with Ctrl-C.\